sinchusapaliga/Cancer_prediction/README.md

 # Cancer_prediction
-Here’s the information for your **Cancer Prediction** project, written similar to the style in the first two images you showed:

----

-### Cancer Prediction

 The Cancer Prediction project is a machine learning-based application developed using a Jupyter Notebook.
-It utilizes a dataset (`data.csv`) containing medical data to predict the likelihood of cancer occurrence.
+It utilizes a dataset containing medical data to predict the likelihood of cancer occurrence.
 The project processes and analyzes the data, applies machine learning algorithms, and generates predictions with performance evaluation.
 The output folder stores generated results like plots and reports.

 ### Features

 Load medical data from a CSV file, preprocess the data, train machine learning models, and predict cancer probability.
-Visualizes important results with graphs and stores outputs.
+Visualizes important results and stores outputs.
 Provides a step-by-step workflow inside a user-friendly Jupyter Notebook environment.

 ### Code Structure